luri/lib/README.md

 A component is a class that inherits from `luri.Component`.
 Every component must implement a `props()` method, which must return a *definition* that will tell `luri` how to construct that particular component.
 Every component keeps a reference to its constructed HTML element, as well as a reference to the component is kept in the HTML element.
 Components are useful for code separation, but their real strength is that they can listen globally to emitted events and *react* to each accordingly.

 * **Events**
-An event in the context of the library is nothing different than a regular event,  except it gets broadcasted globally (unless explicitly declared elsewise) in the document to the mounted components.
+An event in the context of the library is nothing different than a regular event,  except it gets broadcasted globally (unless explicitly declared otherwiwse) in the document to the mounted components.

 ## Helpers